davea42/libdwarf-regressiontests/README.md

   (libelf is for dwarfgen build and dwarfgen tests)

 --enable-libdwarf=/path/to/libdwarf-code
-  (instead of defaulting to whichever of../code ../libdwarf-code exists)
+  (instead of defaulting to whichever of code or libdwarf-code exists in parallel with the regressiontests source)

 --enable-shared
   (using libdwarf-0.so, not libdwarf.a)